bornamm/EGR557.Gripper.github.io/index.md

 ## Research Question

-Can a mechanically-actuated _(non-metallic)_ foldable mechanism be used as a gripper, have as much holding torque as a soft pneumatic gripper?
+Can a mechanically-actuated (non-metallic) foldable mechanism be used as a gripper, have as much holding torque as a parrot fish bite?

 ## Background